 - Make really easy or special foods and order others.
 Local bakeries make pies, rolls and other desserts.
 Many restaurants also sell meats and side dishes for easy pick-up.
 We have a friend that orders a couple pans of lasagna and salads from a local restaurant for her family gathering and everyone chips in a few dollars.

-- If you typically cook a holiday meal for family, or only ask that others bring wine or desserts, think about making the switch to a potluck style.
+- If you typically cook a Christmas dinner for family, or only ask that others bring wine or desserts, think about making the switch to a potluck style.
 You can still set the menu and make specific assignments so the meal will come together.
 Signupgenius has pre-set themes for holiday meals and lets you create a list of needed items or allow guests to fill in what they plan to bring.

 Long-Standing Traditions Worth Trimming